-Applicant's ability to obligate HTF funds: Ability to Obligate Funds Criteria (up to 10 points)
+2. Ability to Obligate Funds (up to 10 points)

+a.
 Applicants will be evaluated on project readiness, including items such as local approvals, architectural plans, and site control.
 Along the collaboration with the partners involved in the project, pre-development, and post-award and how they assist in timely completion of the organization's proposed HTF project.

-Applicant's ability to undertake eligible activities in a timely manner: Timeliness Criteria (up to 10 points)
+3. Timeliness Criteria (up to 10 points)

+- a.
 Applicant will be evaluated on their capacity to undertake and complete HTF funded activities in a timely manner.
 This capacity is evaluated during the HTF application process.
 Capacity includes evaluating the entire development team, and considerations are made for experience with similar projects; financial and staff capacity; and other factors relevant to the role of the development team.
-These items include:

-- Development staff experience, which includes financial and staff capacity - Development contractor or partnering agency and their experience - History of other federally funded affordable housing projects, including number of projects and whether projects were completed in a timely manner - Other relevant factors which demonstrate the ability of the team to ensure a successful timely project - Readiness of the current project application - Timeliness determined through the Threshold Requirements completion - Letters of commitment and/or executed Memorandum of Agreement with all support services providers associated with the project
+These items include: - i.
+Development staff experience, which includes financial and staff capacity. - ii.
+Development contractor or partnering agency and their experience. - iii.
+History of other federally funded affordable housing projects, including number of projects and whether projects were completed in a timely manner. - iv.
+Other relevant factors which demonstrate the ability of the team to ensure a successful timely project. - v.
+Readiness of the current project application. - vi.
+Timeliness determined through the Threshold Requirements completion. - vii.
+Letters of commitment and/or executed Memorandum of Agreement with all support services providers associated with the project. - b.
 Property Portfolio -The applicant's portfolio of projects/properties show evidence of competent management and oversight.
 Describe how the properties and the applicant's development have adequate funding.
 If the applicant is not managing the property, please provide the management company and answer these questions for the management company.

-Management Capacity - Show evidence of how the current management has the ability to manage additional development activities and whether the team has had experience with Affordable Housing programs.
-If the applicant is not managing the property, please provide the management company and answer these questions for the management company.

-Project Management - Describe the procedures in place for monitoring the progress of the project.
+- c.
+Management Capacity Show evidence of how the current management has the ability to manage additional development activities and whether the team has had experience with Affordable Housing programs.
+If the applicant is not managing the property, please provide the management company and answer these questions for the management company. - d.
+Project Management Describe the procedures in place for monitoring the progress of the project.